chai-ng/portfolio-gatsby-netlify/src/pages/index.md

   title: Why Kaldi
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone who cares enough.
 intro:
   blurbs:
     - image: /img/coffee.png